FINLAND ARCTIC CHALLENGE LIVE

 Riitta showed everyone the best method, always removing one’s backpack first to lighten the load, and then using the backpack for leverage to lift the body up.

 The group then set off just as the sun was coming up.
-Blue skies set against sparkling white trees.
+By this time it was a little warmer, about -25 C and blue skies set against sparkling white trees.

 The route followed a snowmobile path for much of the way.
 Laura suggested that cutting your own way through the snow was easiest but, for newbies, this was a bit tiring on the legs and most stayed on the track.

-About two kilometers in, the group came to a fork in the snow mobile path.
-This was the point where they could decide whether to take the long route or the shorter one.
+About two kilometers in, participants hit a crossing where they could decide whether to take the long route or the shorter one.
 Now that everyone got the feel for being on back-country skis, some who thought they would do the short route, decided on the long way, while some who thought they were all in for the long route, opted for the short route.
 “Go big or go home.
 And my wife doesn’t want me home yet,” said one person (who shall remain nameless – LOL).

-Both groups continued on and stopped along the way at fire pits that had been prepared in advance by the guides.
-It was a time to slip out of the skis, have a seat and to enjoy meat and veggie sausages prepared over the fire.
-Many people went back for seconds, especially given how yummy the mustard was that was squeezed out of a tube onto the sausages.
+The undulating snowy route had checkpoints by fire pits that had been prepared in advance by the local team.
+By the time participants reached these, they could slip out of the skis, have a seat and to enjoy meat and veggie sausages prepared over the fire.
+Many people went back for seconds, especially given how yummy the mustard “Sinappi” was that was squeezed out of a tube onto the sausages.

-During the break for those taking the shorter route, the group made their way down a small hill to a lake that was covered in about a half meter of ice.
-Riitta said, “You could drive your car on this.”
+During the break for those taking the shorter route, participants made their way down a small hill to a lake that was covered in about a half meter of ice.
+Riitta said, “You could park your car on this – if you could drive here.”
 Not that anyone was worried, but it certainly did give a feeling of safety knowing how thick it was.

-While the group was enjoying the view around the lake, it was COLD.
-Looking for a way to help keep the group warm, Julie led a spontaneous Bollywood dance lesson where some in the group formed a line and followed her instructions, turning in circles, swaying back and forth.
+While participants enjoyed the view around the lake, it was COLD.
+Looking for a way to keep warm, Julie led a spontaneous Bollywood dance lesson where everyone formed a line and followed her instructions, turning in circles, swaying back and forth.
 Laughter ensued and then everyone made their way back up the hill.

-With skis back on, the group made their way back to the lumberjack cabin, about two kilometers away.
-The route had been marked with blue poles and Finland Arctic Challenge signs so no one had to wait for a guide to show the way.
-The group spread out with those faster in the front heading off.
+With skis back on, participants started making their way back to the lumberjack cabin, about two kilometers away.
+The route had been marked with blue poles and Finland Arctic Challenge signs so the Arctic Challengers spread out in the wilderness again.

 Those on the shorter route began arriving back at camp just before 2pm.
 While those on the longer route returned about an hour later.